 If you're pregnant, you may be unsure how coronavirus (COVID-19) could affect you, your baby and your pregnancy care.

-It's important to let your midwife or maternity team know if you have symptoms of coronavirus, and to ask them for help with any other concerns as you usually would.
+It's important to tell your midwife or maternity team if you have symptoms of coronavirus.
+You should also ask them for help with any other concerns as you usually would.

 There's no evidence that pregnant women are more likely to get seriously ill from coronavirus.